 Unused vacation time and compensation time will be compensated the month following termination or retirement of an employee of the College of Southern Idaho.

 When the President grants administrative leave with pay such as an early closure prior to a holiday, a person may not use such administrative leave instead of scheduled vacation time off.
-If a person works when the College is given administrative leave with pay, compensatory time is earned.
+If a non-exempt employee is required to work when the College is given administrative leave with pay, compensatory time is earned.

 See also 5.03 Sick Leave with regard to reinstated employees and seniority on accrual for vacation.